Democrats Have The Wind At Their Backs, But Can They Capitalize?

 For context of just how bad history is to the president's party in midterms, just three times in the last 84 years — 1934, 1998 and 2002 — has the president's party gained seats in the House.

-And those were extraordinary years, as panelist Darrel West of the Brookings Institution pointed out:
+And those were extraordinary years, as panelist Darrell West of the Brookings Institution pointed out:

 - In 1934, the country was dealing with the aftermath of the Great Depression;